Skip to content

 }

-Clip playback — Worker-fronted, JWT-authenticated
+Media playback — Worker-fronted, JWT-authenticated

 1. Per-request authorization.
 Presigned URLs are valid-until-expiry for anyone who sees them.
 JWT + Worker verification lets ownership checks run on every request.